-1) Voltage violation analysis:

-This part analyzes the performance of the system when voltage reduction operations with voltage reduction of 2.25% and 4% are conducted (these are the typical voltage reduction percentages used by the utility).
-To evaluate the performance of the system, the undervoltage violations below 0.9 pu are observed.
+1) Voltage Violation Analysis: This part analyzes the performance of the system when voltage reduction operations with a voltage reduction of 2.25% and 4% are conducted (these are the typical voltage reduction percentages used by the utility).
+To evaluate the performance of the system, the undervoltage violations below 0.9 p.u. are observed.
 In the scenario where 2.25% of voltage reduction is applied, the system does not present any undervoltage violations in the microgrid or the DG scenarios.
-For 4% of voltage reduction, the system behaves similar for microgrid and DG, reducing the number of voltage violations from 8 nodes (base case) to 7 nodes (microgrid and DG scenarios).
-That is because the DG and the microgrid only help to reduce violations in their "electrically-nearby" region, and in this particular case, only 1 violation occurred in the surrounding area of the microgrid.
+For 4% of voltage reduction, the system behaves similar for microgrid and DG, reducing the number of voltage violations from eight nodes (base case) to seven nodes (microgrid and DG scenarios).
+This is because the DG and the microgrid only help to reduce violations in their "electrically-nearby" region and, in this particular case, only one violation occurred in the surrounding area of the microgrid.